ashkan-soltanieh/wildfire-prediction/README.md

-# Predicting Wildfires in the Canadian Rockies
+# Predicting Wildfires with Machine Learning

 This project is created a part of final project for [IBM Applied Data Science Capstone](https://www.coursera.org/learn/applied-data-science-capstone) course which is part of the [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) program.